 The statistic shows the share of the various races in the online computer game World of Warcraft as of June 14, 2017.
 Approximately 5.8 percent of all characters in U.S. realms were Worgen.
 In terms of class distribution, in the same time period the majority of WoW players have chosen hunter as their character.

 World of Warcraft - additional information

 World of Warcraft is an immensely popular massively multiplayer online role-playing game, also known as MMORPG, developed and published by video game developer Blizzard Entertainment in 2004.
 In the third quarter of 2015, the game had a total of 5.5 million subscribers, however as of that time the developer chose not to disclose subscriber figures any more.
 Still, other metrics indicate the game does not lack in popularity, as its expansion packs sell millions of copies within 24 hours of their release.

 World of Warcraft is a game primarily purchased and downloaded online through a subscription service.
-This trend coincides with the significant decrease of physical game purchases from 80 percent in 2009 to 47 percent in 2013, while digital game purchases surged from 20 percent in 2009 to 56 percent in the same time period.
-As of 2015, the most popular genre of video games is action, making of 31.9 percent of all video game sales that year.
+This trend coincides with the significant decrease of physical game purchases from 80 percent in 2009 to 44 percent in 2015, while digital game purchases surged from 20 percent in 2009 to 56 percent in the same time period.
+As of 2015, the most popular genre of video games shooter, accounting for 24.5 percent of all video game sales that year.
 Role-playing games, such as WoW, ranked fourth, with 11.6 percent of the market based on sales.